 Catastrophic Injuries and the Physics of a Car Accident

-It is easy to see why automobile accidents cause so many injuries.
-Our bodies are made of soft tissue.
-Vehicles and the objects they collide with are made of steel, glass, concrete, and other hard substances.
-This makes us vulnerable during an impact.
-If you’ve been in such an accident, consulting with an automobile accident attorney might be a wise decision.
+If you’ve been in an accident, consulting with an car accident lawyer might be a wise decision.
 Bruises and cuts are common, as are strains, sprains, broken bones, and concussions.
 But what about more serious injuries, like ruptured organs and spinal cord damage?
 Are there other forces at work during an accident that explain these and other catastrophic injuries?
-Those who have suffered such traumas might consider seeking guidance from a spinal cord injury lawyer to better understand their rights and potential compensations?
+Those who have suffered such traumas might consider seeking guidance from a spinal cord injury lawyer to better understand their rights and potential compensation.

 Engineering Mistakes of the Past

 Early automotive designers assumed that a strong vehicle body was the best way to protect the vehicle’s occupants during a collision.
 “Crash resistance” was a matter of being sturdier than the other object involved, whether it was a tree, light pole, or another vehicle.
 Such thinking did not bode well for accident victims.
-Consider the following crash data from Detroit during the early days of automobiles and Orange County nearly a century later:
+Consider the following crash data from Detroit during the early days of automobiles and in Orange County nearly a century later:

-Detroit, 1917 Orange County, 2015
+Detroit, 1917 | Orange County, 2015 | |

-Fatal automobile crashes: 168 179
+Fatal automobile crashes: | 168 | 179 |

-Automobiles on the road: 65,000 2,250,000
+Automobiles on the road: | 65,000 | 2,250,000 |

-These two locations from different eras had close to the same number of fatal accidents in a one-year period, despite Orange County’s having a vastly greater number of cars on the road.
+As you can see, these two locations from different eras had close to the same number of fatal accidents in a one-year period, despite Orange County’s having a vastly greater number of cars on the road.
 Safety improved for a variety of reasons, one of which was a recognition that, as counterintuitive as it may seem, a less rigid vehicle provides more protection during a collision.

 Vehicles that Crumple by Design